Andrew1OOO/AndrewWebsite/content/english/portfolio/project-3.md

   ```

 ## Conclusion
   This project was not a super difficult project, and I actually did not do it by myself.
-I did the quick sort and helped implement everything together, but my classmates work on some of the other sorts.
-This was just an exercise to understand the algorithms and see how each one compares to another.
-(Coded in Java)
+I did the quick sort and helped implement everything together, but my classmates worked on some of the other sorts.
+This was just an exercise to understand the algorithms and see how each one compares to another. `(Coded in Java)`

 ***